 Of course, when I say “hidden”, I mean “unknown to most”.
 Because scientists — at least those specializing in nutrition — have known about calorie math’s quirks for a long time.

-The calorie certainly has its uses, and knowing how to apply calorie counts properly is a crucial skill for health and fitness pros (that’s why we devote a whole chapter to it in the Precision Nutrition Level 1 Certification).
+The calorie certainly has its uses, and knowing how to apply calorie counts properly is a crucial skill for health, fitness and wellness professionals (that’s why we devote a whole chapter to it in the Precision Nutrition Level 1 Certification).